developer-dex/hackathon-backend/SOP.md

-# Standard Operating Procedure (SOP) for Todo Application
+# Standard Operating Procedure (SOP) for Kudos Application

-This document outlines the standard procedures for setting up, developing, testing, and maintaining the Todo application.
+This document outlines the standard procedures for setting up, developing, testing, and maintaining the Kudos application.

 ## Table of Contents